GSamLabs/EnableBatteryStatsPermission/README.md

 com.android.server.am.BatteryStatsService.getStatistics() method which will not enforce that the calling application have the BATTERY_STATS permission.

+In addition, this allows legacy apps who use the 'batteryinfo' service rather than the 'batterystats' service to continue to function, since the only change was in the name.

 * Is this safe?

 Yes - the code is open source, and very simple.
 Do keep in mind however that the